-I am suggesting that the biblical data is precisely like that kind of jigsaw puzzle with identically shaped pieces.
+I am suggesting that the biblical data is precisely like that kind of jigsaw puzzle with identically shaped pieces - and lots of date about the authentic box cover picture!
 I'm suggesting further that we would have no hope of putting it together at all were it not for the face of Jesus we discover in the New Testament revelation, which becomes for us the ultimate picture of the face of God.
 I am suggesting that all other box covers than that of Jesus as seen in the New Testament revelation, are inadequate or wrong.
 But I am suggesting further that it is nonetheless difficult to see the face of Jesus properly.
-For some they "see", but all that is seen are "dark blotches": a God still of violence.
+For some who say they "see", what is seen are "dark blotches": the face still of violence.
 And I think that one in that case does not really "see".
-Piece together the jigsaw puzzle when one only sees dark blotches, and one's picture of God will turn out entirely differently from doing it with the face of Jesus seen aright!
+Piece together the jigsaw puzzle when one only sees dark blotches instead of the New Testament portrait of Jesus, and one's picture of God will turn out entirely differently from doing it with the face of Jesus seen aright!